Mountain biking: Bikepacking

-Bikepacking is a self-supported style of lightly loaded single or multiple night mountain biking.
-Bikepacking is similar to bike touring, however the two sports generally use different bikes and the main difference is the method of carrying gear.
+Bikepacking is a self-supported style of lightly loaded single or multiple-night mountain biking.
+Bikepacking is similar to bike touring; the two sports generally use different bikes and the main difference is the method of carrying gear.
 Bikepacking generally involves carrying less gear and using smaller frame bags while bike touring will use panniers.

 A typical bikepacking set-up includes a frame bag, handlebar roll, seat pack, and backpack and typical gear includes lightweight and basic camping gear, and a bike repair kit.

 Mountain bikes are generally used as many bike packing destinations are reached via forest-service roads or singletrack trails.
 Mountain bikes specific to bike-packing use a slightly taller frame to get the maximum frame bag capacity.
 This is achieved by using a longer headtube, a more horizontal top tube, and a reduced stem degree.

 Generally, bikepackers tend to cover anywhere from 25 to 75 miles (40 – 120 km) in a given day as the riding can be technical.